Tracy Morgan: Career

+Early work in comedy and television

-Morgan made his screen debut playing Hustle Man on the television show Martin.
+Morgan made his screen debut playing Hustle Man on the sitcom Martin.
 The character sold various items from the "hood", always greeting people with his trademark "What's happ'n, chief?," and had a pet dog he dressed as a rapper.
-In the 2003 Chris Rock film Head of State, Morgan appeared as a man watching television, often questioning why they are not watching Martin.
+(Later, in the 2003 Chris Rock film Head of State, Morgan appeared as a man watching television, often questioning why they are not watching Martin.)

 Morgan was also a regular cast member on Uptown Comedy Club, a sketch-comedy show filmed in Harlem that aired for two seasons, from 1992 to 1994.

-He appeared twice on HBO's Def Comedy Jam.

-Morgan joined the cast of the comedy series Saturday Night Live in 1996 (Lorne Michaels chose him over Stephen Colbert in the final round) and performed as a regular until 2003.
-He returned to host on March 14, 2009, and reprised his roles as Brian Fellow and Astronaut Jones.
-He then made a guest appearance on the 2011 Christmas show, hosted by Jimmy Fallon, and hosted again on October 17, 2015.
+Morgan joined the cast of the comedy series Saturday Night Live in 1996, and performed as a regular until 2003.
+Producer Lorne Michaels chose him over Stephen Colbert in the final round of auditions.
+Morgan's regular characters included the kindly but deluded vagrant Woodrow; outspoken apartment maintenance man Dominican Lou; lusty Astronaut Jones whose shorts skits ended with blunt sexual propositions towards beautiful extraterrestrial ladies; and Safari Planet host Brian Fellow who was enthusiastic but deeply ignorant about animals.
+Morgan's celebrity impressions on SNL included Della Reese, Harry Belafonte, Maya Angelou and Little Richard.

-Morgan had his own sitcom, The Tracy Morgan Show, in 2003, which was canceled after one season.